-In addition, to registering an emergency contact, students residing in on-campus housing have the option to identify, confidentially, and individual to be contacted by Southern Miss in the event the student is determined to be missing.
-The confidential contact should be someone who will be likely to know your location and you wish contacted if you are missing.
+In addition to registering an emergency contact, students residing in on-campus housing have the option to identify, confidentially, an individual to be contacted by Southern Miss in the event the student is determined to be missing.
+The confidential contact should be someone who will likely know your location and who you want to be contacted if you are missing.
 Students who wish to identify a confidential contact can do so by completing the Missing Person Contact Information on the Resident Student Data Card.
-This confidential contact information will be accessible only to authorize campus officials and law enforcement officers, and it will not be disclosed outside of a missing person investigation.
+This confidential contact information will be accessible only to authorized campus officials and law enforcement officers, and it will not be disclosed outside of a missing person investigation.